jane-foxxx/engg1340comp2113/read.md

    4. Initializing the string variable for the sentence that needed to decrypt

-3.Dynamic memory management
+3. Dynamic memory management

-   1.User the string vector to store props founded through the game
+   1. User the string vector to store props founded through the game

-4.File input/output
+4. File input/output

-   1.input.txt contains the random input factors
+   1. input.txt contains the random input factors

-   2.output.txt contains the results of the random input factors.
+   2. output.txt contains the results of the random input factors.

-5.Program codes in multiple files
+5. Program codes in multiple files

-   1.head.cpp
+   1. head.cpp

-   2.main.cpp
+   2. main.cpp

-   3.waiting for implementing...
+   3. waiting for implementing...

 # Compilation and execution instructions: